steve-fraser/rancher-unraid/README.md

 # rancher-unraid
 This container image is build on top of the rancher/rancher project to create an Unraid compatiable kvm rancher server.
 This container contains the https://github.com/steve-fraser/docker-machine-kvm driver.
-Please see this driver documentation for further details for configurating rancher templates.
+Please see this driver documentation for further details for configuring rancher templates.

-Requirements Current
+Requirements
 - Unraid PUBLIC NFS Share (no auth currently)
 - Libvirtd on the Unraid host to be configured to allow TCP connections (please see the medium post).
 - Docker container deployed directly onto Unraid host